nicklockwood/layout/README.md

 </UIView>
 ```

-The root node of the referenced XML file must be a subclass of (or the same class as) the node that loads it.
+The root node of the referenced XML file must be the same class as (or a subclass of) the node that loads it.
 You can replace a `<UIView/>` node with a `<UIImageView/>` for example, or a `<UIViewController/>` with a `<UITableViewController/>`, but you cannot replace a `<UILabel/>` with a `<UIButton/>`, or a `<UIView/>` with a `<UIViewController/>`.

 ## Templates

 Templates are sort of the opposite of composition, and work more like class inheritance in OOP.
 As with the composition feature, a template is a standalone XML file that you import into your node.
-But when a layout node imports a template, the node's attributes and children are appended to those of the inherited layout, instead of the template node replacing them.
+But when a layout node imports a template, the node's children are *appended* to those of the inherited layout, instead of the template node replacing them.
 This is useful if you have a bunch of nodes with common attributes or elements:

 ```xml
 <UIView template="MyTemplate.xml">